szarroug3/recipes/recipes/meals/parmesan_crusted_chicken_and_lemon_tomato_spaghetti.md

 ### Instructions:
 #### Pasta:
 1. Bring a large pot of salted water to a boil.
 Add pasta and cook until al denta (9-11 minutes).
 Reserver 1 cup pasta cooking water then drain.
-2. Melt 1 tbsp butter in pot used for pasta over medium high heet.
+2. Melt 1 tbsp butter in pot used for pasta over medium high heat.
 Add remaining garlic and cook until fragrant (about 30 seconds).
 3. Lower heat and stir in cream cheese, a pinch of lemon zest, another 1 tbsp butter, and 1/4 cup reserved pasta cooking water.
 Mix until smooth.
 4. Squeeze in 1 tbsp lemon juice.
 Add spaghetti and toss to combine.
 If needed, stir in more pasta cooking water a splash at a time until pasta is coated in creamy sauce.
 5. Add half the tomatoes to pot with spaghetti.
 Season with slat and pepper.
 Toss to combine.